dairycultist/spikebox/README.md

-# spikebox
+# Spikebox

-arcade roguelike

-modifiers appear every once in a while to make your run harder
+Arcade roguelike where you avoid spikes in a box.
+Modifiers appear every once in a while to make your run harder.

 TODO
-1. ability to pick modifiers during game (harder ones award more points)
-2. style!
+Add some style!
+I think there's a weird bug with when points are awarded but idc rn